MathisBD/metaprogramming-survey-code/NOTES.md

   opening a binder in (t1 = tProd _ A B) is OK : simply add a declaration for A in C1.
   !! but now you can't use A in t2 or t3 !!

-Lean: building fixpoints (/let-rec) in Expr directly -> lookup "predef"
+Lean: building fixpoints (or let-rec) in Expr directly -> lookup "predef"
   -> ask Mario if needed

+MetaCoq: Interpreting the template monad in pure Coq :
+  - modifying the global env : ok (use a state monad)
+  - generating fresh universe variables (and thus instances)

 ### Bugs